isururanawaka/isururanawaka.github.io/_pages/about.md

 ### Education

-   - PhD in Intelligent Systems Engineering (Indiana University/Bloomington)
+   - PhD in Intelligent Systems Engineering (Indiana University/Bloomington, Reading)
    - Master of Science in Intelligent Systems Engineering (Indiana University/Bloomington)
    - Master of Science in Telecommunication (University of Moratuwa)
    - A Bachelor of Science in Computer Science and Engineering (University of Moratuwa)